-A well informed Council and personnel with good understanding of waste legislation and the requirements and mandates related to Local Government is the desired state under this category.
-In addition, this should include a well-educated public with a good general awareness of the impacts of waste on people's health and the environment as well as appropriate behaviour and values towards waste management.
+Well-informed Council and personnel with good understanding of waste legislation and the requirements and mandates related to Local Government is the desired state under this category.
+In addition, this should include a welleducated public with a good general awareness of the impacts of waste on people's health and the environment as well as appropriate behaviour and values towards waste management.